What is podiatric surgery?

 Podiatric surgery is the surgical management of the bones, joints and soft tissues of the foot and associated structures.
-A Podiatric Surgeon is a highly skilled clinician who in addition to a first degree in Podiatric Medicine continues to study at Master’s degree level in Podiatric Surgery and will have undertaken rigorous academic and practical study to qualify to perform foot and ankle surgery.
+A Podiatric Surgeon is a highly skilled clinician.
+In addition to a first degree in Podiatric Medicine, Podiatric Surgeons continue their studies to Masters degree level.

 Podiatric surgeons work with vascular consultants, diabetologists, orthopaedic surgeons, interventional radiologists and other members of multidisciplinary teams to ensure each patient receives the highest quality care and the best clinical outcomes.

-Podiatric surgeons are Fellows of the Royal College of Podiatry and are registered with the Health and Care Professions Council (HCPC).
-The HCPC is an independent, UK-wide regulatory body responsible for setting and maintaining standards of professional training, performance and conduct of healthcare professions.
+Podiatric surgeons are not medically qualified and therefore are not registered with the General Medical Council (GMC).
+Podiatric Surgeons are registered with the Health and Care Professions Council (HCPC) but in addition, are annotated as podiatrists practising podiatric surgery.
+The HCPC is and independent, UK-side regulatory body responsible for setting and maintaining standards of professional training, performance and conduct of healthcare professions.

 Podiatric surgery is only offered in sites that meet Care Quality Commission (CQC) standards.
 For this reason, Podiatric Surgeons can only work in an:

 Podiatric surgery training takes place within an NHS environment.
 Training includes rotations through various departments and multidisciplinary teams.
 This includes departments like rheumatology, neurology, pain management, orthopaedics, diabetes and radiology and vascular.